 - Please notify the Office of Graduate Student Affairs if you are waitlisted for a required course and are a graduating student.
 You may have priority in these cases.

 Any SOM graduate student may audit selected courses offered by the School of Management, provided there is a space available and it is approved by the Associate Dean for Graduate programs.
 The process begins by contacting an advisor in the Office of Graduate Student Affairs.
 Audited courses do not count toward regular full-time status for purposes of financial aid, visa requirements or enrollment verification; neither a grade nor unit is given for audited courses.
-An audited course may be changed to unit status, or vice versa, only if the request is filed with the One Stop Enrollment and Financial Services Office prior to the census date for the course.
+An audited course may be changed to unit status, or vice versa, only if the request is filed with the Student Enrollment Services Office prior to the census date for the course.
 Auditors pay the same tuition as students enrolled for units.
-For further information on auditing classes, consult the One Stop Office.
+For further information on auditing classes, consult the Student Enrollment Services Office.

 In order to audit a course, a student must contact the Office of Graduate Student Affairs.
 It is expected that student will demonstrate to the instructor of the course that the student has the necessary background required for the course.
 The instructor must also approve the request for auditing, and the student must meet with the professor before the class begins to establish expectations regarding participation and deliverables associated with the student auditing.
 Courses not available for audit include the Core MBA courses and all EMBA courses due to the entry requirements and cohort nature of these programs.

 If a student wishes to enroll in classes at USF after completing the degree requirements in the program in which he/she is enrolled, the student is considered a Visiting Student.
 Please see the section “Visiting Student” for policy and process.